Christian Yelich Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

+- Yelich has 81 hits and an OBP of .370 to go with a slugging percentage of .438.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among the qualified hitters in MLB play, he ranks 51st in batting average, 25th in on-base percentage, and 78th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 20th, and he is 76th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.